 Meet Dirk Ahlborn.

-You might know that Elon Musk coined the term ‘hyperloop’.
+Elon Musk first coined the term ‘hyperloop’ in 2012.

 The simplified idea?
 You climb into a pod which travels inside a tube in a vacuum at the speed of sound – potentially getting you from San Francisco to Los Angeles in 30 minutes.